Training in yoga based

 «Growing up»

 PART ONE lays the foundations of yoga psychotherapy and teaches a set of breathing techniques, body positions and hand postures from yoga.
-The focus is on integrating the “yogic tools” into one’s own psychotherapeutic work, mirror neural processing and building up the “sattvic yoga resource” to solve problems.
-PART ONE continues two Modules: body work and energetic work including yogic work with “Chakras” (Energy centers).
+The focus is on integrating the “yogic tools” into one’s own psychotherapeutic work, mirror neural processing and building up the “sattvic body resource” to solve problems.
+PART ONE contains two Modules: body work and energetic work (working with “charge” / energy (ANS) including the yogic concept of the “Chakras”, which we combine with development stages and needs of a person..

 PART ONE is dedicated to the “Growing up” of our patients: “Growing up” means to be able to regulate oneself emotionally and to take responsibility for oneself from a resource state.
-We build up self-confidence and self-esteem a foundation to do the following deeper inner healing work.
+We build up self-confidence and self-esteem as s foundation to do the following deeper inner healing work of PART TWO.

 «Cleaning up»

-In PART TWO we use start the work with “inner parts” to transform self sabotage, self criticism, self loss and connect with the “inner child”.
-PART TWO is a module on his own but also a preparation for the following trauma work of PART FOUR.
-With the opening of the “BIG HEART” this module connects “inner child healing” with the “spiritual” aspect of Yoga (Mindfulness, Meditation, Self acceptance) of PART THREE.
+In PART TWO we start the work with “inner parts” (Ego-states) to transform patterns of self sabotage, self criticism, self loss and eventually to connect with the “inner child” (the needs of the client as child).
+PART TWO is based on the resources of PART ONE to open the “BIG HEART”, a state of self-acceptance and self-compassion which includes all the earlier Ego-States.
+The “Big Heart” is also the preparation for the following trauma work of PART FOUR, but same time the starting point for PART THREE – the journey to “higher qualities” and meditative consciousness (Mindfulness, Meditation, yogic virtues, Self acceptance) of PART THREE.

 «Waking up»

 PART THREE uses the spiritual qualities of yoga by incorporating meditative techniques into the bodywork , called “hypno-yoga” together with intuitive work and creativity to open one’s own potential.
 Goal is to built up a “spiritual” ressource for our clients for the following deep trauma healing in PART FOUR.
-We need a more compehensive resource than only the “Self” – we have to connect to “transpersonality”.
+We need a more compehensive resource than only the “Self” – we have to connect to a mind which is not problemoriented but in some way “transpersonal” and “problemtranszending”.

-This happens by deepening the “BIG HEART” by including “heart qualities” and Western and Eastern virtues like courage, passion, love, compassion, kindness etc. into our work of healing and eventually connecting to a field of “higher consciousness.
+This happens by deepening the consciousness of “BIG HEART” by loving awareness, mindfulness, including the “heart qualities” of the Western and Eastern virtue traditions like courage, passion, love, compassion, kindness into our work.
+With deep Hypno-Yoga we create a field of trust and spiritual, very personal support for the following goals of therapy.

 PART THREE is dedicated to “Waking up“, the next dimension after “Growing up” and “Cleaning up”.